-The proposed federal action considered in this EIS, as described in the 2011 NOI and as further refined in this EIS, is the development and implementation of a structured, long-term experimental and management plan for operations of Glen Canyon Dam.
+The proposed federal action considered in this DEIS, as described in the 2011 NOI and as further refined in this DEIS, is the development and implementation of a structured, long-term experimental and management plan for operations of Glen Canyon Dam.
 The LTEMP and the Secretary's decision would provide a framework for adaptively managing Glen Canyon Dam operations and other management and experimental actions over the next 20 years consistent with the GCPA and other provisions of applicable federal law.
-The LTEMP would determine specific options for dam operations (including hourly, daily, and monthly release patterns), non-flow actions, and appropriate experimental and management actions that will meet the GCPA's requirements, maintain or improve hydropower production to the greatest extent practicable, consistent with improvement of downstream resources, including those of importance to American Indian Tribes.
+The LTEMP would determine specific options for dam operations (including hourly, daily, and monthly release patterns), non-flow actions, and appropriate experimental and management actions that will meet the GCPA's requirements, maintain or improve hydropower production, and minimize impacts on resources, including those of importance to American Indian Tribes.
 The locations of Glen Canyon Dam, Lake Powell, the Colorado River between Lake Powell and Lake Mead, and adjacent lands are shown in Figure 1-1.
 Glen Canyon Dam is shown in Figure 1-2.

-This LTEMP EIS analyzes alternative-specific monthly, daily, and hourly releases from Glen Canyon Dam.
-Under the LTEMP, water will continue to be released in a manner that is fully consistent with and subject to the Colorado River Compact, the Upper Colorado River Basin Compact, the Water Treaty of 1944 with Mexico, the decree of the Supreme Court in Arizona v.
+Under the LTEMP, water will continue to be delivered in a manner that is fully consistent with and subject to the Colorado River Compact, the Upper Colorado River Basin Compact, the Water Treaty of 1944 with Mexico, the decree of the Supreme Court in Arizona v.
 California, and the provisions of the Colorado River Storage Project Act of 1956 (CRSPA) and the Colorado River Basin Project Act of 1968 that govern allocation, appropriation, development, and exportation of the waters of the Colorado River Basin, and consistent with applicable determinations of annual water release volumes from Glen Canyon Dam made pursuant to the Long-Range Operating Criteria for (LROC) Colorado River Basin Reservoirs, which are currently implemented through the 2007 Interim Guidelines for Lower Basin Shortages and Coordinated Operations for Lake Powell and Lake Mead.
+This LTEMP DEIS analyzes alternative-specific ways to manage monthly, daily, and hourly releases from Glen Canyon Dam.